 Universal Studios has announced that films still in their theatrical run will soon be available to rent on associated digital platforms for US$20.
 Which begs the question… in this revised cultural and economic landscape informed by COVID-19, will online streaming on platforms such as Netflix, Amazon Prime Video, and Disney+ be the very thing that saves cinema in 2020?

 What Universal has proposed is, in a large sense, unprecedented.
-Though we’re living in an unprecedented time there’s a strong case to be made that this has been a long time coming – and by that I mean leveraging online streaming’s audience/reach to provide the world with a mainstream cinematic release.
+Though we’re living in an – I’m so sorry I have to say it – unprecedented time, there’s a strong case to be made that this has been a long time coming.
+And by that I mean leveraging online streaming’s audience/reach to provide the world with a mainstream cinematic release.

 So what are the advantages of a film being released on a platform like Netflix?
 Well, despite the fact that a Netflix paycheque may not compare to a blockbuster tier box office intake – though based on what we know about how Netflix leverages debt to keep the content clockwork going, we can safely assume that the sums are more than comfortable for those who cash it in – a Netflix paycheque at the very least guarantees everyone involved walks away with what they need financially.

 Additionally, it’s an opportunity to hit audiences directly and from the comfort of their homes – audiences who may not have been so inclined to take the chance with a theatre viewing.
 Meaning the likelihood of eyeballs actually seeing the release in question is extremely high.
-As of December 2019, Netflix boasted 158.3 million subscribers – multiples of that adjusted for account sharing.
+From April to June this year alone (AKA the main lockdown period), the platform raised their total subscribers to 193 million worldwide – multiples of that adjusted for account sharing.
 Throw in the fact that a film’s lifespan within the Netflix library runs laps around the standard three-month run in a physical cinema, and the viewership stats begin to snowball.

 Read more Culture